SaeedShakuri/SaeedShakuri.github.io/README.md

     <section>
       <h2 style="margin: 0;">About me</h2>
       <p>
-        I am a master's student in Data Science at the University of Science and Culture, Tehran, Iran, advised by <a href="https://scholar.google.com/citations?hl=en&user=1Sln9i0AAAAJ&view_op=list_works&sortby=pubdate">Dr. Alireza Rezvanian</a>.
-I'm currently in my final master's semester, and my research interests broadly lie in <strong>Deep Learning</strong> within real-world applications, including but not limited to medical and healthcare domains, with some emphasis on <strong>Multimodal Learning</strong>, <strong>Computer Vision</strong>, and <strong>Natural Language Processing (including Large Language Models)</strong>.
+        I have obtained my master's degree in Data Science at the University of Science and Culture, Tehran, Iran, advised by <a href="https://scholar.google.com/citations?hl=en&user=1Sln9i0AAAAJ&view_op=list_works&sortby=pubdate">Dr. Alireza Rezvanian</a>.
+My research interests broadly lie in <strong>Deep Learning</strong> within real-world applications, including but not limited to medical and healthcare domains, with some emphasis on <strong>Multimodal Learning</strong>, <strong>Computer Vision</strong>, and <strong>Natural Language Processing (including Large Language Models)</strong>.
 My current research focuses on Computer Vision methods (Object Detection) in detecting lung nodules for lung cancer in CT scan images.
 Moreover, I have authored a paper in this field and collaborated on two other papers in the context of real-time facial emotion recognition (Image Classification). <strong>I'm actively looking for a Ph.D. position.</strong>
       </p>

 <!-- ------------------------------------------------------------------------------------------------------ -->